-Can we use same algorithm for Linked List?
+Can we use the same algorithm for Linked List?

-Following is C++ implementation for doubly linked list.
-The idea is simple, we first find out pointer to last node.
-Once we have pointer to last node, we can recursively sort the linked list using pointers to first and last nodes of linked list, similar to the above recursive function where we pass indexes of first and last array elements.
-The partition function for linked list is also similar to partition for arrays.
-Instead of returning index of the pivot element, it returns pointer to the pivot element.
+Following is C++ implementation for the doubly linked list.
+The idea is simple, we first find out pointer to the last node.
+Once we have a pointer to the last node, we can recursively sort the linked list using pointers to first and last nodes of a linked list, similar to the above recursive function where we pass indexes of first and last array elements.
+The partition function for a linked list is also similar to partition for arrays.
+Instead of returning index of the pivot element, it returns a pointer to the pivot element.
 In the following implementation, quickSort() is just a wrapper function, the main recursive function is _quickSort() which is similar to quickSort() for array implementation.

 Linked List before sorting 30 3 4 20 5 Linked List after sorting 3 4 5 20 30

-Can we implement random quick sort for linked list?
+Can we implement random quicksort for a linked list?

-Quicksort can be implemented for Linked List only when we can pick a fixed point as pivot (like last element in above implementation).
+Quicksort can be implemented for Linked List only when we can pick a fixed point as the pivot (like the last element in the above implementation).
 Random QuickSort cannot be efficiently implemented for Linked Lists by picking random pivot.

-The above implementation is for doubly linked list.
-Modify it for singly linked list.
-Note that we don’t have prev pointer in singly linked list.
+The above implementation is for a doubly linked list.
+Modify it for a singly linked list.
+Note that we don’t have prev pointer in a singly linked list.

 Refer QuickSort on Singly Linked List for solution.